SS Florizel

-SS Florizel, a passenger liner, was the flagship of the Bowring Brothers' Red Cross Line of steamships and one of the first ships in the world specifically designed to navigate icy waters.
-During her last voyage, from St. John's to Halifax and on to New York City, she sank after striking a reef at Horn Head Point, near Cappahayden, Newfoundland, with the loss of 94 including Betty Munn, a three-year-old girl, in whose memory a statue of Peter Pan was erected at Bowring Park in St. John's.
+SS Florizel, was a passenger liner, the flagship of the Bowring Brothers' Red Cross Line of steamships and one of the first ships in the world specifically designed to navigate icy waters.
+During her last voyage, from St. John's to New York City, via Halifax, she sank after striking a reef at Horn Head Point, near Cappahayden, Newfoundland, with the loss of 94 including Betty Munn, a three-year-old girl, in whose memory a statue of Peter Pan was erected at Bowring Park in St. John's.

 History

 Bowring Brothers were the operators for the New York, Newfoundland and Halifax Steamship Company, Limited.
 The Bowring fleet of ships of that era were given names from Shakespearean plays: Florizel was named after young Prince Florizel in The Winter's Tale.
-Florizel was primarily a passenger liner, built for the Bowring Brothers to replace an earlier ship, the SS Silvia, which had been lost at sea.
+Florizel was primarily a passenger liner, built for the Bowring Brothers to replace an earlier ship, SS Silvia, which had been lost at sea.
 At the time of Florizels construction she was considered a luxury liner; she had room for 145 first-class accommodations.

-She was one of the first ships in the world to be specifically designed to navigate the icy waters around Newfoundland and Labrador.
+She was one of the first ships in the world to be specifically designed to navigate the icy waters around Newfoundland, in what is now present-day Canada.
 The vessel was modified each spring to participate in the annual seal hunt, an additional source of income.
 She was built of steel and had a rounded bow and almost a flat bottom, to enable her to slide up on an ice floe and break through.
 Often captained by Captain Abram Kean, she participated in the rescue of sealers during the Great 1914 Newfoundland Sealing Disaster and she broke many records on her numerous voyages to the seal hunt.

 Florizel was also used as a transport vessel during World War I. Before its conversion into a troopship, the sealing steamer only accommodated 50 crew and 250 passengers.
 In October 1914 she carried the first 540 volunteers of the Newfoundland Regiment, the Blue Puttees.
 She joined a fleet of 33 Atlantic liners and six Royal Navy warships, to form the largest contingent of troops to cross the Atlantic for Europe.